 Print Name:

 taken of me.
-I understand that these photograph edicine, aka LECOM, to use photographs and/or videons and/or video will be used for the promotion of e taking and use of the photographs and/or video.
+I understand that these photogra Medicine, aka LECOM, to use photographs and/or video uphs and/or video will be used for the promotion of the taking and use of the photographs and/or video.

 Signature Date

 Witness Signature Date

-Parent must sign for consent for minor under age 18.
+Parent must sign for consent for minor under a age 18.